gummyworm/monster/README.md

 The copy buffer is $1e00 bytes, which is enough for ~3.5 completely full screens of text (22 rows and 40 columns).

+Because the editor is limited to 40 columns in width, the first and last lines are handled specially.
+If the first line will not fit, the paste is aborted.
+If the last line will not fit, it is broken into two lines.

 ### Jump Lists
 When the user "jumps" to a different position in the source (`gg`, `G`, `goto line`, `find`, `[`, and `]`) the editor saves the old position.
 To recall the positions